korningf/aegis-vault/README.md

 We will probably want to use SSH-Agents, and we will address this later.

-Note AWS Ec2 machines have authorized_key public key and not a key-pair.
+Note AWS EC2 machines have authorized_key public key and not a key-pair.

 That is, we can generate a full additional key-pair (id_rsa, id_rsa.pub),

 which we can then add to our Git repo (without screwing up AWS EC2 shell)

+_TODO_

+	_how to deal with passphrase protected ssh private keys?_

+ 	_3 options:_

+  	_ 1. store plain-text ssh private key in password-store vault._

+   	    _and then delete plain-text ssh private key (~/.ssh/id_rsa)_

+  	_ 2. store plain-text ssh passphrase in password-store vault._

+	    _keep passphrase-proctected ssh private key (~/.ssh/id_rsa)_

+     	_ 3. store both ssh passphrase and private key in vault._

+   	    _overkill, not sure this adds anything except complexity_

 Open-SSH private key default passphrase-protectedion uses ASES 128-bit.